Depressive Psychosis

 Treatment options

-According to the National Institute on Mental Health, the earlier a person begins treatment for psychotic depression, the more effective it may be.
+According to the National Institute on Mental Health, the earlier a person begins treatment for depression with psychotic features, the more effective it may be.
 Treatment for depressive psychosis is often a combination of therapy and medications, including antidepressants and antipsychotics.
 However, consult your doctor before starting, changing, or stopping a medication.

 Finding the right combination and dose of medication that best works for your body and condition may take time.
 You and your healthcare provider may try a few combinations before finding a suitable dosage.
 It may take a month of regular use before the medication begins to fully work and relieve psychiatric symptoms.
 Be sure to talk with your healthcare provider to clarify questions about side effects and efficacy.